Last Updated 11th Jan 2017

 - So far as may be permitted by law, OURCs may purchase and maintain for any member of the Committee or officer of OURCs insurance cover against any liability which by virtue of any rule of law may attach to him or her in respect of any negligence, default, breach of duty or breach of trust of which he or she may be guilty in relation to OURCs and against all costs, charges, losses and expenses and liabilities incurred by him or her and for which he or she is entitled to be indemnified by OURCs by virtue of paragraph 1.

-- Sponsorship agreements both signed by the Treasurer and Secretary of OURCs shall be recognised by OURCs and treated as though the agreement is between OURCs and the sponsor.
+- Sponsorship agreements signed by both the Senior Member and Secretary of OURCs shall be recognised by OURCs and treated as an agreement between OURCs and the sponsor.
 Any liability incurred by the signatories when signing as representative officers of OURCs, shall be indemnified by OURCs.